kubevela/kubevela.github.io/docs/case-studies/gitops.md

 title:  GitOps with KubeVela
 ---

 GitOps is a continuous delivery method that allows developers to automatically deploy applications by changing code in a Git repository.
 KubeVela can support GitOps as an application delivery system.
-In this section, you will learn how to use KubeVela for GitOps deployment.
+In this section, you will learn how to use KubeVela to do GitOps.

-## Preparation
+## Setup

-First, prepare a Git Repository with `Application` files, some source code and a Dockerfile.
+First, setup a Git Repository with `Application` files, some source code and a Dockerfile.

 The code is very simple, starting a service and displaying the version in the code.
 In `Application`, we'll start a `webservice` for the code and add an `Ingress` trait to access.